terrygzhou/terrygzhou.github.io/_posts/2026-06-30-hello-world.md

 - **Qwen3.6-27B-NVFP4** is my current sweet spot.
 Expect a deep dive on fine-tuning variations in a future post.
 - **Hugging Face** is where I stay current on model releases.

-Quantisation is table stakes now. `Q4_K_M` hit the best balance across VRAM, speed, context, and perplexity for my RTX 5090.
+Quantisation is table stakes now. `Q4_K_M` hit the best balance across VRAM, speed, context, and perplexity for my machines.
 Early lesson: context window size matters far less than context hygiene.
 Garbage in, garbage out — that rule hasn't changed.
 Sliding windows, strategic truncation, and explicit prompt templates did more for quality than any 128K context chase.

-### Building a Personal Knowledge Base
+### 2. Building a Personal Knowledge Base

 My RAG pipeline went through three major rewrites.
 Here's what stabilised:
 - **Chunk by semantic boundaries**, not fixed token counts.